Scharnhorst93/Traveling_Santa_2018/README.md

 Using Language: jupyter notebook(Python3)

 I used package called pyconcorde.
-Concorde is written in ANSI C, and pyconcorde is python wrapper that makes concorde works with python.
+Concorde is written in ANSI C, and pyconcorde is a python wrapper that makes concorde works with python.
 Very useful thing.
 But it has some problems.
 - I can't put prime-city-list-thing in solver.
 So if you see the 10th cities that is prime cities, that's just lucky.
 - Solver does not respect time_bound.
 Sometimes works, sometimes not works.